Yudi/DiscordChatExporter/.docs/Scheduling-Linux.md

   ;;
 *)
  # If the format is not listed (invalid), the script will exit.
-  echo "$EXPORT_FORMAT - Unknown export format"
-  echo "Available export formats: PlainText, HtmlDark, HtmlLight, Json, Csv" echo "/\ CaSe-SeNsItIvE /\\" exit 1
+  echo "$EXPORT_FORMAT is not a valid export format.
+Exiting." exit 1
   ;;
 esac